Irish Bacon and Cabbage

 Bring pork in salt water to boil.
 Boil 10 minutes.
 Carefully drain salt

-over high heat.
+boil over high heat.
 Add garlic and peppercorns.
-Reduce heat to medium-low.
-Cover;
+Reduce heat to

-tender, about 15 minutes.
+almost tender, about 15 minutes.
 (Can be made 1 day ahead.
-Cool slightly.
-Chill uncovered
+Cool

-hot cooking liquid over pork and vegetables.
+some hot cooking liquid over pork and vegetables.
 Garnish with thyme.
-Serve with

 Top